 What publications are included with my membership?

 Individual members receive American Salon Magazine.
-Benefit Recipients of Business members receive American Salon, The Colorist, DAYSPA, Launchpad, Salon Today and the Green Book.
+Benefit Recipients of Business members receive American Salon, The Colorist, DAYSPA, Launchpad, and Salon Today.

 What should I do if I’m not receiving any of my publications?

 Please contact the PBA Membership Team at 800.468.2274 or by email at firstname.lastname@example.org.